ngti/svg-grabber/README.md

 # svg-grabber
-Svg-grabber is a Chrome extesion to get inline and embedded svgs images from a website.
+This is a Chrome extesion to preview and download all the svg assets from a website.

 The motivation to make this extension was to provide an easy way for designers to quickly get the svg assets from websites in projects [we (NGTI)](https://ngti.nl/) were working on.